hess8/mail-server/README.md

-Reads messages queued by other programs and sends them
+Reads a file with messages queued by other programs and sends them